 Around the House

 - Install a hot water recirculation device.
-This could save over 16,000 gallons per year, an average savings of $50 a year on your water bill, and $40 a year on your energy bill.
+This could save more than 16,000 gallons per year, an average savings of $50 a year on your water bill, and $40 a year on your energy bill.

 - Buy water-saving washers, and be sure to adjust to the size of the clothes load.